AndrewsSouza/typescript-init/README.md

 * remarks on testing and unit as well as coverage reports
 * overal project structure - client, dist, source, test (replicate source etc..)
 * using keybindings and tasks -> tasks.json
-* starting and debugging the library/websites using chrome
+* starting and debugging the library/websites using chrome (restart to trigger early breakpoints)
 * briefly talk about use of bootstrap in this example
 * remarks on cspell, spellchecking